Manang Marshyangdi Club: Season 2068 B.S. (2011–12)

 Manang Marshyandi started the season featuring the names like Anil Gurung and Santosh Sahukhala.
 They also roped in Korean coach Lee Tae-Ho, making the long-serving Bal Gopal Maharjan his assistant.
 The side finished second, level on points with the champions Nepal Police Club, missing out due to goal difference.
 Their consolation was beating the Police in the final round.
 They were promoted to play the first ever Nepal National League.

 Season 2069 B.S.
 (2012–13)

 The club was reorganised and Krishna Thapa was appointed as the new coach.
 The season started well as they won both the Ncell Cup and the Safal Cup.
 They also won the Martyr's Memorial League.

 Season 2070 B.S.
 (2013–14)

 The 2013–14 season, they won the title for the record 7th time.
 In October 2014, they participated in the Sikkim Governor's Gold Cup and reached the final, losing to ONGC FC in the title winning match through penalty shoot-out.

 Supporters

-Manang Marshyangdi has a large and loyal fanbase at all matches.
-Manang Marsyangdi Club Forever is their official fan group.
+Manang Marshyangdi has a dedicated fanbase.
+The club’s official supporters’ group is known as Manang Marsyangdi Club Forever.